 Do I need to buy health insurance?

-Starting Jan.
-1, 2014, almost everyone must have health insurance by March 31 or pay a penalty.
+Most people are required to have health insurance by March 31 or pay a penalty.
 The good news is that people in Washington state already have coverage.
-But if you're one of the more than 1 million people in our state who are uninsured or if you're struggling to pay for your insurance, you might qualify for tax credits or financial assistance.
+But if you're one of the nearly 1 million people in our state who are uninsured or if you're struggling to pay for your insurance, you might qualify for tax credits or financial assistance.
 Here's how it works:

 If you're an individual making between $16,105 - $46,680 a year or are a family of four earning less than $95,400, you could qualify for tax credits (www.healthcare.gov) to help you buy a health plan in Washington's Healthplanfinder.
 The amount of assistance you'll get depends on your income.